 Please inform us if, for any reason, you are unable to keep an appointment with any member of the Primary Health Care Team so that it can be offered to another patient.

-If you feel unable to attend the surgery and require a home visit, please telephone before 10:30am.
+If you feel unable to attend the surgery and feel you require a home visit, please telephone before 10:30am to make this request.
 Please be ready to tell the receptionist a little about the problem.
 This helps the doctor to assess the urgency and plan other visits.
+Initially the doctor will contact you by telephone to assess your visit request.

 111 is the NHS non-emergency number.
 It's fast, easy and free.
 Call 111 and speak to a highly trained adviser, supported by healthcare professionals.